RyanFeiluX/unichat/enduser_manual.md

 ## II.
 Installation

 ### 2.1 Obtaining the Installation Package
 UniChat is distributed as an installation package.
-You can get its installation package from a public location.
+You can get its installation package from [download](https://gitcode.com/2301_77468151/UniChatApp/releases).

 ### 2.2 Starting the Application
 After installation, you can launch the application as the other ordinate application.
 Once started, a console window will pop up, and the application will start an HTTP server.
 A few seconds later, a webpage is automatically opened for you.
 You can start your operation from the web page.